davidavdav/NamedArrays.jl/README.md

 # NamedArray{T,N}(a::Array{T,N}, names::NTuple{N,Vector})
 x = NamedArray(Int[1 3; 2 4], ( ["A","B"], ["C","D"] ))
 ```
 This is a more friendly version of the basic constructor, where the range of the dictionaries is automatically assigned the values `1:size(a,dim)` for the `names` in order.
-If `dimnames` is not specified, the default values will be used (`:A`, `:B`, etc.").
+If `dimnames` is not specified, the default values will be used (`:A`, `:B`, etc.).

 In principle, there is no limit imposed to the type of the `names` used, but we discourage the use of `Real`, `AbstractArray` and `Range`, because they have a special interpretation in `getindex()` and `setindex`.

 Indexing
 ------